laravel/docs/eloquent-relationships.md

 <a name="one-to-many-polymorphic-table-structure"></a>
 #### Table Structure

-A one-to-many polymorphic relation is similar to a simple one-to-many relation; however, the target model can belong to more than one type of model on a single association.
-For example, imagine users of your application can "comment" on both posts and videos.
-Using polymorphic relationships, you may use a single `comments` table for both of these scenarios.
+A one-to-many polymorphic relation is similar to a typical one-to-many relation; however, the child model can belong to more than one type of model using a single association.
+For example, imagine users of your application can "comment" on posts and videos.
+Using polymorphic relationships, you may use a single `comments` table to contain comments for both posts and videos.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer